purplesyringa/site/blog/a-look-at-rust-from-2012/index.md

 `&T` wasn't the only kind of references.
 The other two kinds, `@T` and `~T`, seem to be almost singlehandedly responsible for people's hate of sigils (sharing the throne with [modes](https://smallcultfollowing.com/babysteps/blog/2011/12/08/why-not-modes/), which were already phased out by 0.6).

 `@T` corresponded to objects on the task-local garbage-collected heap.
 Such references could be freely copied, but not sent to other tasks.
-This is most similar to today's `Rc<T>` and simplied the garbage collector. `~T` was for global, sendable objects with a unique owner, i.e. `Box<T>`.
+This is most similar to today's `Rc<T>` and simplified the garbage collector. `~T` was for global, sendable objects with a unique owner, i.e. `Box<T>`.
 Both could be converted to `&T`, which was not sendable, so the only way to communicate across tasks was with `~T`.

 ```rust
 // A fixed-size stack vector